jepasq/notechain/README.md

 # Running

-Yo have to run the application and set the `RUST_LOG` environment variable :
+You have to run the application and set the `RUST_LOG` environment variable :

 	RUST_LOG=info cargo run

 # Unit tests

+This program is shipped with unit tests.
+To build and execute them, run :

 	cargo test